 As I’ve mentioned in previous posts, chicken is a healthy protein choice, but can also be extremely bland and boring.
 I’m always looking for ways to spice up this healthy protein.
 In the past, I made Easy Slow Cooker BBQ Chicken and Spicy Soy Sauce Basil Chicken, but this time I created a new chicken recipe utilizing balsamic vinegar and honey, both of which I had handy in my pantry.
 The result – (Spicy) Honey Balsamic Chicken.
 It didn’t disappoint.
 You can choose to be spicy or no spicy, it’s up to your taste.

-This recipe is perfect when made and eaten fresh (obviously), but also works great as a meal prep recipe.
+This Honey Balsamic Chicken recipe is perfect when made and eaten fresh (obviously), but also works great as a meal prep recipe.
 I made 1 pound of chicken on Sunday night and enjoyed it all week long with some rice and cooked vegetables.
 The tangy and spicy chicken would also work great in a simple stir fry recipe!

 A couple kitchen tools were used to make this recipe, the first being a basic stainless steel baking sheet.
 A cast iron pan, casserole dish, or anything with edges that can be put in the convection oven will do too.
 The second is a glass cutting board ( or bamboo cutting board is also fine), used to slice the chicken after it is done the cooking.
 I like the affordable Epicurean cutting board below because it has non-slip corners that are practical.

 Basic Baking Sheet:

 This Spicy Honey Balsamic Chicken Recipe is impossible to mess up.
 There are 3 simple steps: